P-2the-inni/Image-To-Starbound-Converter/README.md

 If you have Hue enabled and are using a larger image please be patient, it is checking every pixel of your image against every painted version of every block, this takes time, on my device the longest I've seen it take was 8 seconds, if you're on a slower device or doing a max size this might be longer. <br>

 The output will get saved to `/mods/imageBlock/imageBlock/imageData.lua`.<br>
-From here all you need to do is type "/reload" if you are ingame or launch the game if you are not.<br>
+From here all you need to do is type "/reload" if you are in-game or launch the game if you are not.<br>
 From here you can simply hold the pasting tool, then an interface should appear with two buttons for either *foreground* paste or *background* paste.<br>
 Select the paste layer, and **left click** to paste.<br>

 ### Paint settings

-If you wish to have the output use painted blocks, tick the "Hue enabled" tick box, if you want more accurate paint to create a more accurate output decrease the slider to smaller values, this will also increase the time it takes to generate the output, inversely if you increaase the slider to larger values the paint will be less accurate, but faster to generate.<br>
+If you wish to have the output use painted blocks, tick the "Hue enabled" tick box, if you want more accurate paint to create a more accurate output decrease the slider to smaller values, this will also increase the time it takes to generate the output, inversely if you increase the slider to larger values the paint will be less accurate, but faster to generate.<br>

 ### Block settings